Abstract

 Nginx configuration

-The following Nginx configuration excerpts highlight the pertinent directives.
-Irrelevant details have been omitted for brevity.
+The following Nginx configuration excerpts highlight the pertinent directives, with irrelevant details omitted for brevity:

 ...